fengyuli-dev/multimedia-gpt/README.md

 # Multimedia GPT

 Multimedia GPT connects your OpenAI GPT with vision and audio.
-You can now send images and audio recordings using your OpenAI API key, and get a response in both text and image formats.
-We are currently adding support for PDFs and videos.
+You can now send images, audio recordings, and pdf documents using your OpenAI API key, and get a response in both text and image formats.
+We are currently adding support for videos.
 All is made possible by a prompt manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).

 ## Support Us
 This project is under active development, and more features will be added soon. **Please consider :star: star us** or follow the [author](https://github.com/fengyuli-dev) if this idea is interesting to you.
 We thank all our [supporters](#supporters)!